icure/medtech-docs/sdks/how-to/how-to-manage-users.md

 :::note

-A User can always create an authentication token for themself, but only Admins and Healthcare Professionals from create authentication tokens for other users.
+A User can always create an authentication token for themselves, but only Admins can create authentication tokens for other users.

 :::